 We spent over three years refining and developing a scalable career trajectory that reflects the financial industry’s best practices and the experience and research we’ve accumulated over decades of observing advisors within our own firms.
-A financial planner career path is essentially a rubric with objectives for your employees.
+A financial planner career path is essentially a rubric with growth objectives for your employees.

 What does a financial planner career path do?